 Learning how to avoid common pitfalls and how to get the most out of the opportunities is crucial to a successful business expansion.
 In this article, we will explore what it takes to create multiple Shopify stores, as well as give you tips on how to manage them more efficiently.

-For more practical advice on Shopify maintenance and optimization visit our Shopify Speed Optimization guide.
+For more practical advice on Shopify maintenance and optimization visit our Shopify Performance Optimization guide.

 By definition, multiple stores are a network of retail shops under the same ownership and management.
 Running multiple Shopify stores is a great way for merchants to reach a broader net of buyers or try something new to spice up the brand.
 Let’s take a closer look at some of the reasons why merchants choose to open up several Shopify stores and what benefits you can get from the expansion!